Geoff Grover: Early life and education

 The son of William David Grover and Roma Dolores Grover, née McIntosh, Geoffrey David Grover was born in Glen Huntly, Victoria, on 19 September 1943.

 Educated at Albury Grammar School, Caulfield Grammar School, Monash University, and the University of Melbourne, Geoff has a Bachelor of Commerce (1968) from the University of Melbourne, and he also studied for a Master of Business Administration at Monash University.

 In his final year at Caulfield Grammar (1960) he was a prefect; he also played cricket for the school's First XI, and football for the school's First XVIII.

 Football

-A strong, fearless, and tenacious footballer, who was quick on his feet.
-Even as a schoolboy, he was a strong overhead mark, a reliable long distance kick, and not afraid to run upfield and progress the ball.
-He was also remarkable in that he was left handed and right footed: bouncing and hand-balling as a left hander, and kicking as a right footer.
+He was known for his athleticism and mobility on the football field.
+During his school years, he was noted for his overhead marking ability, long-distance kicking, and willingness to run upfield to advance the ball.
+He was left-handed and right-footed, bouncing and handballing with his left hand while kicking with his right foot.